AlphxByte/Graphly/README.md

 	│	├── UIFactory
 	│	├── UIRenderer (not included inside UIContext as a subcomponent yet) │	└── UIElement (root of the UI System)
-	├── WindowFlags
+	│       └── UIFactory (raw pointer to UIFactory from UIContext) ├── WindowFlags
 	└── WindowSettings
 ```